 Hip Sobriety Project, a non-traditional sobriety community for those who feel that AA isn’t a great fit for them

 Y12 SR, a unique recovery experience combining yoga and the principles behind AA

 Celebrate Recovery, a faith-based recovery community

 Tell Better Stories, a community on Instagram that examines the messages advertisers share about women and alcohol

 3 JAMA Psychiatry.
 2017;74(9):911-923. doi:10.1001/jamapsychiatry.2017.2161

-Stephanie Greunke is a registered dietitian with a master’s degree in nutrition who specializes in women’s health.
-She is a certified personal trainer and prenatal and postnatal corrective exercise specialist.
-As the Program Manager of the Whole Mamas program, Stephanie guides and supports women through the journey of motherhood.
+Stephanie Greunke is Whole30’s Dietitian and Education Manager.
+Stephanie has a master’s degree in nutrition and specializes in women’s health.
+She is also certified in perinatal mental health (PMH-C), is a certified personal trainer (CPT) and a prenatal and postnatal corrective exercise specialist.
+You can find Stephanie on Instagram, @stephgreunke, and visit her web-based private practice, Stephgreunke.com.